alqabandi/customizable_chatbot_fork/README.md

 - An editor for the code.
 I recommend VSCode.

 ### Step 1: Fork it
 Fork this repository in your own github.
+This will create a copy of all these files in your own github account.

 ### Step 2: OpenAI API key
 Figure out your OpenAI API key and the credentials for the google cloud SQL db.